A Lifetime of Service—Here is My Story…

 Since he established Sevenish Law Firm, Randy has earned a reputation for taking on “tough cases,” negotiating aggressively with insurance companies and skillfully presenting cases in court on his clients’ behalf.

-His firm assists those who have been seriously injured in motorcycle, car, truck, bicycle and pedestrian accidents, construction and workplace accidents, slip-and-falls, dog bites and other personal injury cases.
+His firm assists those who have been seriously injured in motorcycle accidents, car and truck accidents, bicycle and pedestrian accidents, construction and workplace accidents, slip-and-falls, dog bites and other personal injury cases.

 The firm places a special focus on motorcycle and bicycle accident cases.
 This is due to the fact that Randy and Regina have been avid motorcyclists for over 40 years and lifelong bicyclists.
 As such, when it comes to cases of this nature, he is a “Real Motorcycle Lawyer and Real Rider©.”
 As such, cyclists and bikers know, like and trust Sevenish Law.